chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 There are many resources on creating chatbots with Rasa.
 [Building a Chatbot with Rasa](https://towardsdatascience.com/building-a-chatbot-with-rasa-3f03ecc5b324) may help you get started.

 #### How to create and train a default bot?
-In your home directory on the Rasa server, run `rasa init` to reate a new project with example training data, actions, and config files.
+In your team directory on the Rasa server, run `rasa init` to reate a new project with example training data, actions, and config files.

 Next, run `rasa train` to train your initial bot.
 It may take a few minutes.